-Howard continued appearing in films during this time, such as The Spikes Gang (1974), with Lee Marvin; the western film Don Siegel‘s The Shootist (1976), the final film of screen legend John Wayne (it also starred James Stewart and Lauren Bacall), and the comedy film Grand Theft Auto (1977), which also marked his directorial debut.
+Howard continued appearing in films during this time, such as The Spikes Gang (1974), with Lee Marvin; Don Siegel‘s The Shootist (1976), the final film of screen legend John Wayne (it also starred James Stewart and Lauren Bacall), and the comedy film Grand Theft Auto (1977), which also marked his directorial debut.
 He, like many other filmmakers, started his career under the mentorship of prolific filmmaker/producer, Roger Corman.

 In 1980, Howard left Happy Days to focus on directing.
 His early films include Night Shift (1982), with Henry Winkler, Michael Keaton, and Shelley Long; Splash (1984), with Tom Hanks, Daryl Hannah, John Candy, and Eugene Levy; Cocoon (1985), with Don Ameche, Wilford Brimley, Hume Cronyn, Brian Dennehy, Jack Gilford, Steve Guttenberg, Maureen Stapleton, Jessica Tandy, Gwen Verdon, Herta Ware, Tahnee Welch, and Linda Harrison; Gung Ho (1986), with Keaton, Gedde Watanabe, George Wendt, John Turturro, and Mimi Rogers; Willow (1988), with Warwick Davis and Val Kilmer; and Parenthood (1989), with Steve Martin, Tom Hulce, Rick Moranis, Martha Plimpton, Leaf Phoenix, Keanu Reeves, Jason Robards, Mary Steenburgen, and Dianne Wiest.